Tycho10101/PythonWalker/README.md

 ## Setup (Manual)
 - Put the `/PythonWalker` directory from this repository into the root of your program
 - Put `import PythonWalker as pw` in your main.py or main Python script
-- Install the Requests and Websockets libraries
+- Install the Protobuf, Requests, and Websockets libraries

 ## Features
 - Connect to rooms